genelet/godbi/README.md

 ```
 func (*Crud) InsupdTable(fieldValues url.Values, uniques []string) error
 ```
-This is not defined in CRUD, but is implemented as the *PATCH* method in *http*.
-The use case is that when we try create a row, it may already exist.
+This function is not a part of CRUD, but is implemented as *PATCH* method in *http*.
+When we try create a row, it may already exist.
 If so, we will update it instead.
 The uniqueness is determined by *uniques* column names.
 The field *Updated* will tell if the verb is *Update* or not.

 <br /><br />